danielpersia/danielpersia.github.io/_pages/writing.md

 Brazil's 17th Annual International Literary Festival of Paraty.

+## Looking for a writer?

+Feel free to contact me - I'd love to work with you!

 Artwork credits:
 <br>
 1. Um povo sagrado ninguém pode vencer (2021) by Jaider Esbell